-vii.
-Identification and measurement of impairment
+(viii) Identification and measurement of impairment

-At each reporting date the Fund assesses whether there is objective evidence that financial assets not carried at fair value through profit or loss are impaired.
+At each reporting date the Fund assesses whether there is objective evidence that financial assets measured at amortised cost are impaired.
 A financial asset or a group of financial assets is (are) impaired when objective evidence demonstrates that a loss event has occurred after the initial recognition of the asset(s), and that the loss event has an impact on the future cash flows of the asset(s) that can be estimated reliably.